daniel-medrano/crimes-data-pipeline/dbt/README.md

-# Data Challenge ULACIT 2023 - Using dbt and Snowflake [In Process]
+# Crimes Data Pipeline - Using dbt and Snowflake [In Process]

 ## Architecture
 ...